rainmanp7/Skyline-Artificial-intelligence-/README.md

 2. Integrate Skyline AGI into your AI system
 3. Validate, experiment and build upon its abilities!

-Any Artificial intelligence system csn absorb skyline into it's own system,to allow for it's own self learning.
+Any Artificial intelligence system can absorb the skyline machine learning into it's own system,to allow for it's own self learning.
 The capacity and capabilities are limitless.
 This work is a culmination of my ideas and other Artificial intelligence systems used to check the